5 Recovery Stocks to Invest In for the Return to Normalcy

 Another positive sign boils down to following the money.
 Affiliated Managers engaged in stock buybacks pre-pandemic.
 But the repurchasing stopped due to COVID-19.
 And now the stock buybacks are coming back.
 That sends a strong signal that confidence is building.
 And that this recovery stock still has a healthy amount of recovering to do.

 Alaska Air Group

-Nobody expects business travel to return to pre-pandemic levels anytime soon.
+Keep in mind, business travel hasn’t returned to pre-pandemic levels.
 But Alaska Air has limited exposure to business travel.
 Its bread and butter is the leisure crowd.
 So when the travel bug finally gets let out of the bag, Alaska Air could be a recovery stock poised for a big bounce.

 Nonemergency medical procedures have seen a dramatic slowdown.
 As the pandemic was just beginning to unfold, the Centers for Medicare and Medicaid Services released guidelines to postpone or outright cancel nonessential procedures.
 Some estimates suggest that elective procedures were down as much as 55%.
 Just like business travel isn’t expected to return to pre-pandemic levels anytime soon, neither are doctors visits.
 Telehealth has proven to be popular and looks to be sticking around.
 But this isn’t as useful in the dental industry.

 You can’t get a cleaning or root canal via Zoom.
 It’s unlikely a dentist will be able to spot a cavity over FaceTime.
 So people are going to start heading back to the dentist soon.
 And a company like Envista, which is one of the largest global dental-product manufacturing companies will be ready when they do.
 The company’s diverse portfolio of dental implants, orthodontics and digital imaging technologies makes this a recovery stock in a position for greatness when the flood gates open.